Blockchain with proof of quantum work: Demonstrated Implementation

 where the problem Hamiltonian is \be H_P = \sum_i h_i \sigma_i^z + \sum_{\langle i,j\rangle} J_{ij} \sigma_i^z\sigma_j^z\;, \ee and $s=t/t_a$, with $t$ being time and $t_a$ being the annealing time.
 The energy scales $\Gamma(s)$ and ${\cal J}(s)$ evolve with time in such a way that $\Gamma(0) \gg {\cal J}(0)$ and $\Gamma(1) \ll {\cal J}(1)$.
 These energy scales are predetermined during calibration and typically vary between different QPUs.
 The dimensionless parameters $h_i$ and $J_{ij}$ are programmable.
 The inter-qubit connectivity provided by Advantage and Advantage2 are different, but they are compatible over the subgraphs used for the study.

 The quantum problem we solve for hash generation is the coherent quenching of spin glasses through quantum phase transitions.
-We embed cubic lattices of size $4 {\times} 4 {\times} 4$ dimers (128 qubits) on each of four different internationally distributed QPUs, supplementary results for $18 {\times} 18$ dimerized Biclique models (72 qubits) are limited to Appendix \ref{ExperimentImplementationSection}.
-The critical dynamics ensure that by adjusting a single parameter (annealing time) different QPUs can produce consistent results despite variations in their energy scales \cite{supremacy}.
+We embed cubic lattices of size $4 {\times} 4 {\times} 4$ dimers (128 qubits) on each of four different QPUs in Canada and the United States; supplementary results for $18 {\times} 18$ dimerized Biclique models (72 qubits) are limited to Appendix \ref{ExperimentImplementationSection}.
+The critical dynamics ensure that by adjusting a single parameter (annealing time) different QPUs can produce consistent results despite variations in their energy scales~\cite{supremacy}.
 All qubit biases are set to zero, $h_i = 0$, and couplers are selected as a function of the input message $J_{ij} = \Theta(\mathcal M)$.
-This is done in two steps: First the message goes through a classical hash, e.g., SHA-256 in our case.
-Then the classical hash is used as a seed in a pseudo-random number generator that generates the experimental parameters ($J$ only, in our proof of concept).
+This is done in two steps: First the message goes through a classical cryptographic hash, e.g., SHA-256 in our case.
+Then the classical hash is used as a seed in a pseudo-random number generator that generates the unitary-evolution parameters ($J$ only, in our proof of concept).
 The classical hash is also used as the cryptographic identifier of the block in the block header of the next block.
-The quantum hash is only used for PoQ.
-This way, we can choose ${\cal N_H} = {\cal N}_{\rm zeros}$ because nonzero bits in the quantum hash have no significance.
-Using a spin glass Hamiltonian for quantum evolution ensures that classical collision resistance carries over to the quantum hash.
-It is extremely unlikely that two spin glass Hamiltonians with entirely different randomly chosen parameters collide in the resulting high dimensional distribution.
+In our proposal based on the Bitcoin block (Figure \ref{block-structure}) the quantum hash is only used for PoQ.
+This way, we can choose ${\cal N_H} = {\cal N}_{\rm zeros}$ because nonzero bits in the quantum hash have no significance (see Appendix \ref{SectionEnhancedBlockStructure} for a mitigation of this constraint).
+Using a spin-glass Hamiltonian for quantum evolution ensures that classical collision resistance carries over to the quantum hash.
+It is extremely unlikely that two spin-glass Hamiltonians with entirely different randomly chosen parameters collide in the resulting high-dimensional distribution.
 Furthermore, the projection matrix $G(\mathcal M)$ is also randomly generated based on the message $\mathcal M$, making collisions even more improbable.